CSC142-WCU/csc142/_episodes/02-intro-to-classes-2.md

 Analogically speaking, let's think about the brightness setting of a cell phone.
-It is possible to change the strength of electrical currents from inside the phone such that the light emittors on the screen increase/reduce their intensity.
+It is possible to change the strength of electrical currents from inside the phone such that the light emitters on the screen increase/reduce their intensity.
 It is not possible to do that *directly*.
 Therefore we need that sliding function on the phone so that we can adjust the phone's brightness via this function.
 In this case, brightness is a **private attribute** that can be manipulated by a method controllable externally (the slider),